 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Furman, approximately 37% of students took out student loans averaging $7,237 a year.
 That adds up to $28,948 over four years for those students.

 The student loan default rate at Furman is 2.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Furman Graduates Make?bachelor's degree recipients from Furman make around $51,200 per year during the early years of their employment.
-That's great news for Furman students since it is 29% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Furman Graduates Make?students who graduate from Furman with a bachelor's degree go on to jobs where they make an average salary of $51,200 in their early years.
+This is good news for future Furman graduates since it is 29% more than the average college graduate's salary of $39,802 per year.

 Location of Furman University